DEIS-Tools/MAES/README.md

 10. Open Maes executable called MAES.x86_64

 The logic controlling the behavior of the robots can be found in [maes_robot_controller.py](maes-ros-slam-ws/src/maes_robot_controller/maes_robot_controller/maes_robot_controller.py).
-Actionservers, subscriptions and services are already setup and can be used inside the logic_loop function to control the robot.
+Actionservers, subscriptions and services are already setup and can be used in the main function to control the robot.
-The logic_loop is called as a callback function whenever a logic tick occurs in MAES.

 The configuration of the ROS2 system can be changed by tuning parameters in [maes_config.yaml](maes-ros-slam-ws/src/maes_ros2_interface/maes_config.yaml). found inside the maes_ros2_interface package in the workspace.
 Many fields have default values, which can be seen in [MaesYamlConfigLoader.cs](Assets/Scripts/MaesYamlConfigLoader.cs).